tanfei2007/DeepM6A/Data/README.md

-calling 6ma sites via new method and excluding a lot of false positive ones
+calling 6ma and 4mc sites via new method and excluding a lot of false positive ones